katsully/flask-demo/README.md

 ## Getting Started

 Bringing your code to others is called **distribution**.
-There are different approaches, this repository showcases a Python web application using Flask.
+While there are different approaches, this repository showcases a Python web application using Flask.

 The flask documentation can be found [here](https://flask.palletsprojects.com/en/2.3.x/)